shibedrill/blockfinder/README.md

 ## What is a Gantt tree?

-A Gatt tree is a way of organizing goals or tasks on a project.
+A Gantt tree is a way of organizing goals or tasks on a project.
 A task may depend on several sub-tasks, which each may also have sub-tasks, and so on.
 Turtles all the way down.
 So how do you locate items that have no dependencies, and thus, can be completed?
 You use graph theory and recursion!